-Skiboardsonline.com is now closed for summer vacation from 6/27 to 7/26.
-Orders placed during this time will be shipped on 7/27.
+SBOL will be closed from June 26th to July 28th.
+Orders placed during this time will be shipped on July 30th.

 |Rocker 2013 Non-Release Soft Snowboard Boot Skiboard Bindings (includes it's own riser and center puck)

 Since snowboards were invented the comfort of their boots has been the envy of every skier.
 Now you can have that comfort when skiboarding with the new 2013 Rocker Soft Snowboard Boot Skiboard Bindings.
 The bindings attach to any 4x4 skiboards by just tightening 8 screws and allow you to use your soft snowboarding boots with your skiboards.
 All current snowboard bindings typically only have 2 straps as this is all that's needed for snowboarding however for skiboarding more lateral support is required and 2 strap bindings fail miserably for this application.
 The Rocker bindings utilizes two key ingredients that allow successful softboot skiboarding: A 3rd strap and a very rigid high-back for it to attach to.
 These two features combine to provide the lateral support we need when carving.
 And the walk back to your car is amazing!

 |WARNING: These bindings do not release in normal use.

 bindings may increase the risk of lower leg injury, especially among children

 |Number of Raters: 1|